supermarsx/magickeyboard/readme.md

 - Hungarian (Hungarian (Apple)) - (`HungaryA.dll`)

 **Note:** List schema: `Layout name` (`Layout name shown in Settings`) (`Corresponding DLL file`)

 #### If a layout doesn't show up in keyboard layouts

+You could try:

-- Try to look for the english name of the layout that's how the installation is set (ex.
+- Try to look for the english name of the layout that's how the installation is set above like (ex.
 "Belgian (Apple)");

-- Change the "reg add" instructions for your keyboard layout to your preferred name  in the line where "/v" is "Layout Text", after "/d" should be the layout name (ex.: `reg add "HKLM\SYSTEM\CurrentControlSet\Control\Keyboard Layouts\a0000809" /v "Layout Text" /t REG_SZ /d "BRI'ISH (Apple)"`);
+- Change the registry add (`reg add`) instructions for your keyboard layout to your preferred name in the line where `/v` is "Layout Text", after `/d` should be the layout name like (ex.: `reg add "HKLM\SYSTEM\CurrentControlSet\Control\Keyboard Layouts\a0000809" /v "Layout Text" /t REG_SZ /d "BRI'ISH (Apple)"`);

 - Reinstall your keyboard layout manually as instructed below.